danismailov/danismailov.github.io/content/posts/teaching-learning-machines-football.md

 - No basic automaton to take the reins, while I focus on floral arrangements and paper thickness for wedding invites.

-- Many hours sunk; with many more decisions still to be made about the wedding.
+- Many hours sunk; many more decisions yet to be made about the wedding.

 &nbsp;